 Treaties in British Columbia

 British Columbia is unique among the territories and provinces of Canada in that it has a large number of First Nations without treaties.
 Therefore, a specific process was developed following the recommendations of the BC Claims Task Force in 1991.
 The British Columbia Treaty Commission (BCTC) facilitates the six-stage treaty negotiation process.
-DFO participates in treaty negotiations, which are led by Indigenous and Northern Affairs Canada.
+DFO participates in treaty negotiations, which are led by Crown-Indigenous Relations and Northern Affairs Canada (CIRNA).